 5 Things You Should Know About the FBI's Massive New Biometric Database

 A good nonfiction/informational piece to pair with the novel.
-Step one: can the information be confirmed?
-Step two: do you agree with the conclusions about civil liberties that this writer draws?
+Part one: can the information be confirmed?
+Part two: do you agree with the conclusions about civil liberties that this writer draws?

 6 News Stories to Connect to Orwell's 1984